 - If a sedative is given, your child may be taken to a recovery room.
 It may take 1 to 2 hours for the medicine to wear off.

 - Unless told not to, your child can return to his or her normal routine and diet right away.

-- Any contrast material your child is given should pass through the body in about 24 hours.
-The provider may tell you that your child needs to drink more water or other fluids during this time.
+- Any contrast dye your child is given should pass through the body in about 24 hours.
+The healthcare provider may tell you that your child needs to drink more water or other fluids during this time.

-- The MRI images are reviewed by a radiologist, who may discuss early results with you.
-A report is sent to your child's doctor, who follows up with complete results.
+- The MRI images are looked at by a radiologist, who may discuss early results with you.
+A report is sent to your child's provider, who follows up with full results.

 Helping your child get ready